vinh-c-tran/Harvard_APPHY_275/Lab_3/Problem_1/Part_1/README.md

 One final thing to take into consideration is the fact that iron is magnetic so we take this spin-polarization into account by adding a `nspin` and `starting_magnetization` variables.
 This is in addition to the metallic variables of `occupations`, `smearing`, and `degauss`.

 ### BCC Fe
 We start with the following for BCC Fe.
-In particular, we choose `ibrav = 3` and call a `calculation = 'vc-relax'` with
+In particular, we choose `ibrav = 3` and call a `calculation = 'vc-relax'` with the following input file.

 ```fortran
  &CONTROL